BritishPandaChick/skillcrush-courses/README.md

-# skillcrush-courses
+# Skillcrush Courses

-Skillcrush projects and coursework.
+Skillcrush projects and coursework from Web Designer Blueprint.
+Uses HTML, CSS, JavaScript, and jQuery.

+## Contributing
+This repository is based on a design created by Skillcrush.
+Therefore I will not be accepting any pull requests.

+## Acknowledgements
+* Skillcrush